-Other company data searced from various public reports (statements ETX 155 has not been assessed in a head-to-head study against either PRAX-114 and SAGE-217 and the trial designs for a three product conditions were different, is a result, such data may not be directly companiable.
+Other company data sourced from various public reports/statements.
+ETX: 155 has not been assessed in a head-to-head study against either PRAX-114 and SAGE-217 and the trial designs for all

-Figure 19. (a) CNS AEs from ETX-155 Healthy Volunteer MAD trial, 60 mg evening dose compared to placebo. (b) Publicly reported CNS AEs from SAGE-217 Phase 3 WATERFALL trial in MDD patients, 50 mg evening dose compared to placebo. (c) Publicly reported CNS AEs from PRAX-114 Phase 2a open-label trial in MDD patients, 45 mg, 60 mg, and 80 mg evening dose.
+Figure 18. (a) CNS AEs from ETX-155 Healthy Volunteer MAD trial, 60 mg evening dose compared to placebo. (b) Publicly reported CNS AEs from SAGE-217 Phase 3 WATERFALL trial in MDD patients, 50 mg evening dose compared to placebo. (c) Publicly reported CNS AEs from PRAX-114 Phase 2a open-label trial in MDD patients, 45 mg, 60 mg, and 80 mg evening dose.
 ETX-155 has not been assessed in a head-to-head study against either PRAX-114 or SAGE-217 and the trial designs for all three product candidates were different.
 As a result, such data may not be directly comparable.

 Our analysis of the plasma concentrations observed for the 60 mg dose of ETX-155 in the 7-day MAD trial found that the mean plasma exposure at day 7 was consistent with the range of exposures where robust activity was observed in our depression, anxiety, anticonvulsant and EEG preclinical models.
-In addition, the exposures achieved with the 60 mg dose of ETX-155 in the MAD in healthy volunteers are consistent with those modeled for another GABAA PAM, zuranolone (SAGE-217), at the 30 mg and 50 mg dose levels in its MAD trial in healthy volunteers.
+In addition, the exposures achieved with the 60 mg dose of ETX-155 in the MAD in healthy volunteers are consistent with those modeled for another GABA_A PAM, zuranolone (SAGE-217), at the 30 mg and 50 mg dose levels in its MAD trial in healthy volunteers.
 This observation increases our confidence that the 60 mg dose achieves the necessary level of exposure to potentially be an efficacious dose in the indications we are pursuing.
 Combined with the favorable tolerability data demonstrated by this dose level in the Phase 1 SAD and MAD, we intend to move forward with this dose into our future clinical trials in patients.